 Project scope forms an important aspect of every project; without a well-defined scope, projects are not feasible.
 The statement of work or SOW is a legal document that describes the scope of the project as well as all elements involved in the execution of the project.
-It is the primary document that is created at the beginning of a project by project management professionals.
+It is the primary document created at the beginning of a project by project management professionals.
 This makes the statement of work the most important document in project management.
 SOW in project management should not be confused with other documents like Project Charter and Work Breakdown Structure (WBS) in project management.
 A brief outline of the statement of work is discussed below.

 What is a Statement of Work?